EmergentMind/nix-config/docs/secretsmgmt.md

 repo AND run `nix flake update` to update the nix store

 ### no such identity
-FIXME: getting some complaints about nix-secrets the first time you build a flake but to just wait and then enter the ssh passphrase when it gets to that point. then rerun the build. should also probably figureout how to avoid... he's a terminal dump.
-Pretty sure it has somethign to do with the `~/.ssh/config` that gets generated from nix-config.. the first identifyfile for gitlab is "id_yubikey" which isn't a legit key but rather used by our yubikey script to cycle through plugged in keys.
+FIXME: getting some complaints about nix-secrets the first time you build a flake but to just wait and then enter the ssh passphrase when it gets to that point. then rerun the build. should also probably figureout how to avoid... here's a terminal dump.
+Pretty sure it has something to do with the `~/.ssh/config` that gets generated from nix-config.. the first identifyfile for gitlab is "id_yubikey" which isn't a legit key but rather used by our yubikey script to cycle through plugged in keys.
 ```bash
          sudo nixos-rebuild switch --flake .#grief
          [sudo] password for ta: